1840. Manchester is booming. Its cotton industry is world famous. But life expectancy is just 26.

-On this walk, you will discover another side of 19th century Manchester: teeming slums and squalid living conditions, widespread disease and chronic health conditions, child labour and illiteracy, drinking and prostitution.
+Discover another side of 19th century Manchester: squalid slums, widespread disease, chronic health conditions, child labour and illiteracy, drinking and prostitution.

 In those days, the state did not provide any financial or material support to the poor.
 But many religious people were moved by the appalling living conditions of the working classes and decided to do something about it.

 Find out about the institutions whose welfare services made the difference between life and death for the urban poor.

 A largely flat route around the city centre and its fringes

 - Historic landscapes People in the landscape Built landscapes